Coastal-Wolf/PokemonTCGStats/README.md

     Always keep the command window open while using the tracker

     Close and reopen the command window if you make changes to the files

+## Current Known Issues

+Auto-save currently is not functional, please export your decks to save them

+Analytic is not updated in real time, try exporting your deck and stats data, then restart your session and import that data